District-Scale Silver-Gold in Mexico

 • District-scale control of the Parral Mining District

-• A newly completed Phase-One drill program with standout early hits and more assays on the way
+• A newly completed Phase-One drill program with standout hits and Phase-Two drilling on-deck

 • A tight, clean capital structure

-• Seasoned leadership — all aligned with silver and gold at or near all-time highs
+• Seasoned leadership — all aligned with strong silver and gold prices

-Adding to Kingmen’s district-scale stronghold, the company’s nearby and newly acquired Almoloya project provides a second strategic foothold in the Parral region — expanding the company’s land position and creating potential synergies as exploration advances.
+Adding to Kingmen’s district-scale stronghold, the company’s nearby and newly acquired Almoloya project provides a second strategic, drill-ready foothold in the Parral region — expanding the company’s land position and creating potential synergies as exploration advances.

-For speculators looking to position ahead of the first full wave of modern drill results from a newly unified, high-grade North American silver-gold district, KNG provides an exciting opportunity at a pivotal moment in the Parral Mining District’s revitalization.
+For speculators looking to position ahead of a full wave of modern drill results from a newly unified, high-grade North American silver-gold district, KNG provides an exciting opportunity at a pivotal moment in the Parral Mining District’s revitalization.

 And that’s where we’re headed next: Las Coloradas — the historic heart of the region and the focal point of Kingsmen’s exploration and drilling.